All Hail the Queens

 The Bumblebee Life Cycle

-To answer those and other questions, it helps to understand the bumblebee life cycle, beginning with what we’re about to see (and hear) this spring.
+To answer those and other questions, it helps to understand the bumblebee life cycle, beginning with what we’re about to see and hear this spring.

 If the queen finds enough nectar-filled flowers to eat and drink her fill, she will soon get to work on the next stage of her life cycle: reproduction.
 First, she’ll scout out a nesting spot, which might be a hole in the ground or some loose ground under a garden shed.
 She won’t hang photos on the wall of her new home, but she will tamp it down to suit her taste and fill it with some balls of food (nectar and pollen, held together with wax from her abdomen) to support herself and the young she’s about to raise.